 As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.
 Learn more.

-This is why we’ve reviewed five of the best tick sprays for yard that are safe for your pets.
+This is why I have reviewed five of the best tick sprays for yard that are safe for your pets.

 The best sprays to go for are those that contain pyrethrins, pyriproxyfen, and fenoxycarb.